Japanese submarine I-37: Second war patrol

-I-37 got underway from Penang in mid-September 1943 to begin her second war patrol, again in the Indian Ocean, with an embarked Yokosuka E14Y1 (Allied reporting name "Glen") floatplane,but soon thereafter one of her crewmen came down with appendicitis, and she returned to Penang to seek medical attention for him.
+I-37 got underway from Penang in mid-September 1943 to begin her second war patrol, again in the Indian Ocean, with an embarked Yokosuka E14Y1 (Allied reporting name "Glen") floatplane, but soon thereafter one of her crewmen came down with appendicitis, and she returned to Penang to seek medical attention for him.
 She then set out again on 20 September 1943 to begin the patrol, assigned a patrol area in the Mozambique Channel and the vicinity of Mombasa, British East Africa.
 On 28 September, the British Admiralty sent a message based on Ultra information to Allied forces in the area warning them of the possibility that Japanese submarine-based seaplanes would conduct reconnaissance flights in the Gulf of Aden, Gulf of Oman, and an area west of 54 degrees East between 1 degree 30 minutes North and 1 degree South.
 On 11 October 1943, I-37′s floatplane reconnoitered the harbor at Diego Suarez, Madagascar, its crew reporting the anchorage to be heavily guarded.

 Northwest of Madagascar, I-37 torpedoed and sank the Greek 3,404-gross register ton merchant ship SS Faneromeni on 23 October 1943.
-She reported that she attacked two Allied merchants ships in the Mozambique Channel southeast of Pemba Island, one on 4 November 1943 which probably was the 2,850-gross register ton Norwegian steamer SS Hallbyørg, and a different ship during the afternoon of 5 November, and that each time she fired one torpedo, which missed the target.
+She reported that she attacked two Allied merchant ships in the Mozambique Channel southeast of Pemba Island, one on 4 November 1943 which probably was the 2,850-gross register ton Norwegian steamer SS Hallbyørg, and a different ship during the afternoon of 5 November, and that each time she fired one torpedo, which missed the target.
 Some historians since have suggested that I-37 actually attacked Hallbyørg twice and fired three torpedoes on each occasion.
 On 17 November 1943, I-37′s floatplane flew a reconnaissance mission over Kilindini Harbour at Mombasa.